ComplexData-MILA/T-Net/README.md

 ## Labeling Functions
 The labeling functions used in the paper are specified in `labeling_functions.py` and the code for obtaining weak labels are also included.
 The code for building the graph from the ads is in `build_graph.py`

+## Cite
+Please consider citing our work if you find it useful
+@inproceedings{nair2024t,
+  title={T-NET: Weakly Supervised Graph Learning for Combatting Human Trafficking}, author={Nair, Pratheeksha and Liu, Javin and Vajiac, Catalina and Olligschlaeger, Andreas and Chau, Duen Horng and Cazzolato, Mirela and Jones, Cara and Faloutsos, Christos and Rabbany, Reihaneh}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, volume={38}, number={20}, pages={22276--22284}, year={2024}
+}